-- Stay away from the slide area. - Look for trapped or injured persons near slide area, and provide CPR and first aid. - Watch out for hazards caused by the landslide/mudflow like displaced power lines, broken water and fuel lines, and damaged facilities.
+- Stay away from the slide area. - Look for trapped or injured persons near the slide area, and provide CPR and first aid. - Watch out for hazards caused by the landslide/mudflow such as displaced power lines, broken water and fuel lines, and damaged facilities.